The LLV decomposition of hyper-Kaehler cohomology: Nagai's conjecture and the Looijenga--Lunts--Verbitsky decomposition

 \subsection{Type I and III degenerations}

 In Section \ref{sect_periods} we have discussed the interplay between the LLV decomposition and the period map.
-In particular, we have seen that in the case of one-parameter degenerations, the monodromy operator $N\in \bar \fg$ (cf. \eqref{eq_def_n}) determines (Theorem \ref{thm:total_log_mon}) all the monodromy operators $N_k$ by
+In particular, we have seen in Theorem~\ref{thm:total_log_mon} that in the case of one-parameter degenerations, the second monodromy operator $N = N_2 \in \bar \fg$ determines (for simplicity, we write $N$ instead of $N_2$ from now on) all the monodromy operators $N_k$ by

 where $\rho_k : \bar {\mathfrak g} \to \End(H^k(X))$ is the representation of the reduced LLV algebra.
 As an immediate consequence we obtain the Type I and III cases of Nagai's conjecture without any further restrictions.